 Distributions on our stock to a non-U.S. stockholder during each calendar year and the amount of tax withheld, if any, will generally be reported to the non-U.S. stockholder and to the IRS.
 This information reporting requirement applies regardless of whether the non-U.S. stockholder is subject to withholding on distributions on our stock or whether the withholding was reduced or eliminated by an applicable tax treaty.
 Also, distributions paid to a non-U.S. stockholder on our stock generally will be subject to backup withholding, unless the non-U.S. stockholder properly certifies to the applicable withholding agent its non-U.S. stockholder status on an applicable IRS Form W-8 or substantially similar form.
-Information reporting and backup withholding will not apply to proceeds a non-U.S. stockholder receives upon the sale, exchange, redemption, retirement or other disposition of our stock if the non-U.S. stockholder properly certifies to the applicable withholding in a paper stock if the non-U.S. stockholder properly certifies to the applicable and paper and backup withholding will not apply to proceeds a non-U.S. stockholder receives upon the sale, exchange, redemption, retirement or other disposition of our stock if the non-U.S. stockholder properly certifies to the applicable withholding agent its non-U.S. stockholder status on an applicable IRS Form W-8 or substantially similar form.
+Information reporting and backup withholding will not apply to proceeds a non-U.S. stockholder receives upon the withholding agent its non-U.S. stockholder status on an applicable IRS Form W-8 or substantially similar form.
 Even without having executed an applicable IRS Form W-8 or substantially similar form, however, in some cases information reporting and backup withholding will not apply to proceeds that a non-U.S. stockholder receives upon the sale, exchange, redemption, retirement or other disposition of our stock if the non-U.S. stockholder receives those proceeds through a broker's foreign office.

 Non-United States financial institutions and other non-United States entities are subject to diligence and reporting requirements for purposes of identifying accounts and investments held directly or indirectly by United States persons.
 The failure to comply with these additional information reporting, certification and other requirements could result in a 30% United States withholding tax on applicable payments to non-United States persons, notwithstanding any otherwise applicable provisions of an income tax treaty.
 In particular, a payee that is a foreign financial institution that is subject to the diligence and reporting requirements described above must enter into an agreement with the United States Department of the Treasury requiring, among other things, that it undertake to identify accounts held by "specified United States persons" or "United States owned foreign entities" (each as defined in the IRC and administrative guidance thereunder), annually report information about such accounts, and withhold 30% on applicable payments to noncompliant foreign financial institutions and account holders.
-Foreign financial institutions located in jurisdictions that have an intergovernmental agreement with the United States with respect to different rules.
+Foreign financial institutions located in jurisdictions that have an intergovernmental agreement with the United States with respect to these requirements may be subject to different rules.
 The foregoing withholding regime generally applies to payments of dividends on our stock.
 In general, to avoid withholding, any non-United States intermediary through which a stockholder owns our stock must establish its compliance with the foregoing regime, and a non-U.S. stockholder must provide specified documentation (usually an applicable IRS Form W-8) containing information about its identity, its status, and if required, its direct and indirect United States owners.
-Non-U.S. stockholders and stockholders who hold our stock through a non-United States intermediary are encouraged to consult with their own tax advisors regarding foreign account tax compliance.
+Non-U.S. stockholders who hold our stock through a non-United States intermediary are encouraged to consult with their own tax advisors regarding foreign account tax compliance.